JStateson/SolveSpiderSolitaire/README.md

 To download Spider Solitaire and other windows 7 and vista games, go here https://winaero.com/blog/get-windows-7-games-for-windows-10/

-To find out how to add that debug menu, got here: https://www.askvg.com/enable-hidden-secret-debug-menu-in-microsoft-spider-solitaire-game-in-windows-7/
+To find out how to add that debug menu, go here:

+https://www.askvg.com/enable-hidden-secret-debug-menu-in-microsoft-spider-solitaire-game-in-windows-7/